burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 3. Brittle Base Class problem. what should a base class have to serve all conceivable derived classes without having any dummy data and methods.

-# Another Code Optimization Methods
+# Performance Optimization for general CPU

 Based on materials from [MIT 6-172, 2018](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/1a57adbec9520270d4485b42a2e1a316_MIT6_172F18_lec2.pdf).